-Celebrating nearly 75 years in the Tacoma and Pierce County community, Bates is an innovator.
+Bates Technica College is celebrating 75 years of service and success.
+Bates is an innovator.
 Our mission is to inspire, challenge and educate.
-With Bates as your educational partner, you can reinvent yourself.
+With Bates as your educational partner, you can transform yourself.

 Vocational training began in Tacoma on Sept.
 4, 1940, in the basement of Hawthorne Elementary School.
 During the 1941-42 school year, the program became known as the Tacoma Vocational School.